 After listening to the events, if more than one touch point is present and one or more touch points move, the plugin will do an update where it compares the old touch locations to the updated touch locations and generates the related multi-touch gesture events.
-These events are all of the form gre.mtXaction, where X is the number of touch points present (between 2 and 5), and action is the name of the event, which will be one of, move, pinch or rotate.
+To determine how many fingers are currently being used to generate these events, there is an npoints field in the event data.